isabellevillasenor/bot_saves_princess/README.md

 - `[-1][0] = 7 (bottom left)`
 - `[-1][-1] = 9 (bottom right)`
 No matter the combination of `[0]` and `[-1]` the princess will get put into a corner, so we can store `[0]` and `[-1]` and call `.sample` when we place the princess, as any combination will get us the desired outcome.

+#### Princess Coordinates
+- We will need to have to the princesses coordinates in order to calculate the correct pathing from the bot to the princess.
+The easiest way to do this is to iterate through an array that holds the 4 placement possibilities, and compare them to the grid.
+If the corner contains 'p' then return that corner.
+Since `.flat_map` will just flatten the entire array into one, `.map` would be the most optimal, however it'll still give us `nil` values for where the criteria isn't met.
+- It makes sense to store this method isn't of the grid class, as it's not bot functionality.
+We could make an additional Princess class, however, I don't believe this method/completion of the task requires the need for one.

+---
 ### Bot Movement
+- Following similar thought process to `place_princess` method, we know we can move around inside of our grid by using `-/+`.
+We also know we're going to need to store the information on where the bot has been placed dependent on the size of the grid, so we know where we're starting.
+We also need to know where the princess is located so we know where to go.
+On a 3x3 grid, we can assume:
+- If the princess is located on a `lower number x axis`, we should move `up`
+- If she's located on a `higher number x axis` we should move `down`
+- Similarly, if she's located on a `lower number y axis` we should move to the `left`
+- And if it's a `higher numbered y axis` we should move to the `right` First I'll need to build out the Bot class to get the coordinates of where the bot is, as well as store the movement functionality.
+Next, create an if statement that compares the x/y values in order to execute movement.

 ### Path to Princess